Resolving domains

 Below is the correct methodology to resolve .sol domain names.
-If you are a wallet or a service provider using SNS to send funds please make sure to follow these guidelines to avoid loss of funds.
+It's strongly recommended to use the resolve function from the SNS SDK.
+If you wish to reimplement the resolution logic on your end please make sure to follow these guidelines to avoid loss of funds.

 wallet-guide